lucasgneccoh/SGD_ICP_PY/README.md

 The original and the python implementations are tested in the main.ipynb.
 It can be accesed using the following badge

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/lucasgneccoh/SGD_ICP/blob/main/main.ipynb)

+# Remarks

+`pypcd` is not mine.
+I took it from [this](https://github.com/dimatura/pypcd) repository, but I had to modify the code to be able to use it.
+To be able to use `utils_pcd.py` you need to enter the folder and run

+`
+setup.py build
+setup.py install
+`

+This should install the library using the file I modified.